 Fourthly, a nationalist is a person who is proud of his country.
-Whether he is living abroad or not, the person will always be proud of his country.
-The country may be the most corrupt country but it still remains his country.
-Sometimes, there are things that may make him loathe his country but there are aspects of his home country he loves.
+Whether the individual is living in his country or abroad, the person is be proud of his country.
+The country may be the most corrupt state in the world but it still remains his country.
+It doesn't mean he appreciates corruption that is rampant in his country particularly in governmental institutions.
+The fact he was born in the country or became a citizen is what matters even though there are aspects of his country that he loathes.

 Lastly, a nationalist is a person who triumphs when his team country wins an international competition.
 It shows the spirit of patriotism which is linked to a person who is proud of his country.
 If the country participated in rugby tournament and it won, he will feel very happy for his country to have won the international sport competition.
-This shows how the person is happy and proud of his country.
+This displays the love the person has for his country.

 It is noble to be patriotic to one’s country.
 Nonetheless, there comes a time when loyalty trespasses its true intention.
-Consider a case whereby USA dropped atomic missile bombs in Hiroshima and Nagasaki.
-Japan was a threat to America.
-It was established if soldiers were to be sent to the enemy country, more than 50,000 would die in that nation.
+Consider the incident when USA dropped atomic missile bombs in Hiroshima and Nagasaki.
+Back then Japan was a threat to America.
+It was established if soldiers were sent to their enemy's territory, more than 50,000 soldiers would die there.
 The easiest solution was use of atomic missile bombs.
-When the two regions were hit by the missiles, it led to Japan conceding.
-It was a victorious day in America because they defeated their enemy.
-The effects of dropping the uranium missile bombs left behind a disastrous outcome.
-While Americans were celebrating thousands of people in the two regions hit by the atomic missiles (est. 200,000) had died and many more were missing.
+When the two regions were hit by missiles, it led to Japan conceding.
+It was a victorious day in America.
+Nevertheless, the effects of dropping the uranium missile bombs left behind a disastrous outcome.
+While Americans were celebrating, thousands of people in the two regions hit by the atomic missiles (est. 200,000) had died and many more were missing.
 Furthermore, acute radiation arose in these two regions which affected the health of the locals.

 Looking on the other hand of the coin, when it comes to national interests it refers to citizens setting aside their individual interests and supporting the national interests.

 Every person has his/her own interests.
-However, for the nation to fulfill its mandate, the citizens need to set aside their interests which will not be in alignment with the national ones.
+However, for the government to fulfill its mandate, the citizens need to set aside their interests which will not align with the national ones.
 In some instances, some of the individual’s interests may be incorporated in the national interests.
 Nonetheless, not every individual’s interests will be respected.
 This indicates a citizen needs to sacrifice, if not all, some of his interests.

 Nationalism: In Five Minutes

 A partisan is a person who accepts to follow the interests of his country.
 This brings both the positive and negative side of national interest, for instance, first, the nation is a capitalist and second, the majority wins.
-Therefore, citizens have to follow the laws laid down by the parliament even if it goes against what they believe.
-In this case, should citizens follow laws that they feel oppresses them or isn’t right?
+Therefore, citizens have to follow the laws that have been enacted by the parliament even if it goes against what they want or desire.
+In this case, should citizens follow the laws they feel it oppresses them or isn’t justifiably right?
 For instance, the Members of Parliament are the law makers.
-Citizens will not be involved in deciding whether the laws will be in favor of or against them (unless it’s a referendum).
-In addition, when a controversial law is passed in the parliament if the majority of MPs vote for it, then it becomes law.
-It doesn’t matter if it’s not in favor of the general public of the country.
+Citizens will not be involved in deciding whether the laws will be in favor of or against them unless they participate in a referendum.
+Additionally when a controversial law is passed in parliament, it is a result of majority of members of parliament who passed the law into existence.

-To sum up, despite a person’s devotion to his country and his support of national interests of his country, at times these two concepts can be carried overboard.
+To sum up, despite a person’s devotion to his country and his support of his country's national interests, at times these two concepts can be carried overboard.
 An example was shown in terms of patriotism and the other on national interest.
-This paints a bad picture especially in the case of a capitalist country.
+This paints a negative picture particularly in the case of a capitalist country.
 If the majority wins, then it implies the minorities are neglected or ignored.
 It is the rich and those holding powerful positions in the government who have a say.
 What they say is final.
 As such, nationalism does not benefit the citizens of a country to a large extent.
 It oppresses them.
 The beneficiaries are those who are rich and those who hold powerful positions in the government.
 In itself, nationalism can be positive if the interests of the minority and every individual is taken into consideration, and people would be patriotic to what is humanly right.
 When it arrives at such a point then can we rightly say the people are true nationalists, and the true meaning of nationalism achieved.